dv222bk/dv222bk-1DV608_Assignment4/README.md

 # Login_1DV608
-Interface repository for 1DV608 assignment 2 and 4
+Repository for 1DV608 assignment 2

+Assignment: Create login functionality with the help of use cases.

+Created by Daniel Vedin (dv222bk)